 As a seller, it can become overwhelming trying to get everything ready to go, and then small details can slip through the cracks making your job more difficult when selling a house in Boston.

-Keep in mind that if a buyer is looking through your house and notices a detail that bothers them, they will begin looking much more critically for anything else negative that catches their eye.
+Keep in mind that if a buyer is looking through your house and notices a detail that bothers her, then she will begin looking much more critically for anything else negative that catches her eye.

-Test all light fixtures and bulbs, open and close all doors and windows to make sure they operate smoothly and check toilet flush and faucet and shower water pressure.
+Test all light fixtures and bulbs, open and close all doors and windows to make sure they operate smoothly, and check toilet flush, faucet, and shower water pressure.
 Replacing old hardware on cabinets brings new life to some older styles of cabinetry.

 Find the problems before your buyers can, and you’ll be better off for the effort.

 Consult Your Agent

 The last thing you do not want to forget is that your agent is there to help whenever needed.

 Be proactive and ask questions if you’re unsure of something while prepping for sale.
 If you feel like you’re drowning, you can inquire about hiring cleaning services to help you out or staging to really make your home pop.